ralafferty/ralafferty.github.io/about.md

 The site was created by [@dotpeople](http://twitter.com/dotpeople) in October 2014, and improved by contributions from members of [East of Laughter](https://www.facebook.com/groups/586744968045210/).
 It is archived at [Github](http://github.com/ralafferty).

-Feedback and contributions are welcome by email to *&lt;feedback @ this-domain&gt;*.
+Please send feedback and contributions by email to *&lt;feedback @ this-domain&gt;*.